leonw774/folksongMusicDatabase/experiment_report.md

 \frac{1}{N} \sum_{i=1}^N \frac{1}{|Q(i)|}
 $$

-where $|Q(i)|$ is the number of retrieved songs when using the melody of the $i$-th song as the query, and $N$ is the number of songs in the database.
+where $|Q(i)|$ is the number of retrieved records when using the melody of the $i$-th song as the query, and $N$ is the number of songs in the database.

-## Simulation of User Input Fault
+## Simulation of User's Input Fault

+We simulate user's input fault by "corrupting" the original melody representation.
+We design two ways to "corrupt" a melody representation: *deletion* and *update*.
+Deletion is defined as randomly picking a component of the representation and removing it.
+While *update* is defined as randomly picking a component of the representation, and replacing it with a random component.

+Each "corruption" has half the chance to be deletion and the other half to be *update*.

-### Simulation of User Input Fault in Jianpu Representation
+### Simulation of User's Input Fault in Jianpu Format

+The basic component of Jianpu format is characters, so the deletion and update are define as:

+- Deletion: randomly pick a character and remove it
+- Update: randomly pick a character and replace it with a random character in Jianpu’s charater set

+If a corruption make the format invalid, then it is revoked and we try again until the format is valid and the new content is not the same as the original content.

-### Simulation of User Input Fault in Note-tuple Sequence Representation
+### Simulation of User's Input Fault in Note-tuple Sequence Format

+The basic component of note-tuple format is, of course, note-tuple, so the deletion and update are define as:

+- Deletion: randomly pick a note-tuple and remove it
+- Update: randomly pick a note-tuple and replace it's **pitch value** with a random value within one positive octave and one negative octave

+The reason we don’t update the onset and duration value of note-tuple is because it has very high possibility to be invalid if replacing it with random value.

 ## Configuration

-We use four configurations of database: one with original chord detection algorithm, and three with our proposed algorithm with the key-chord score weight $\alpha$ being $0.0, 0.3, 0.6 1.0$.
+We use four configurations of database: one with original chord detection algorithm, and three with our proposed algorithm with the key-chord score weight $\alpha$ being $0.0, 0.3, 0.6, 1.0$.

 ## Result